Property Tax Bill Information

 3) Subsequent delinquencies

 Tax bills are mailed out once per year in the month of July.
-The bill has four payment stubs with the first payment stub being Third (3rd) Quarter - due on August 1st.
+The bill includes four payment stubs with the first payment stub being Third (3rd) Quarter - due on August 1st.

 Under New Jersey State law, failure to receive a tax bill does not exempt a property owner from payment of taxes.
 It is the property owner’s responsibility to make sure that the property taxes are paid when due.
 A bill is not necessary to make a payment.
 The Tax Office will be glad to give the owner the amount due over the phone.
 However, we ask that the block, lot and qualifier (if any) be placed on the check.